apache/flink/docs/dev/stream/operators/process_function.md

 </div>
 </div>

-<span class="label label-info">Note</span> Stopping a timer has no effect if no such timer timer with the given timestamp is registered.
+<span class="label label-info">Note</span> Stopping a timer has no effect if no such timer with the given timestamp is registered.